microsoft/dotnet/Documentation/compatibility/aspnet-ASP.NET ValidationContext.MemberName is null sometimes.md

 4.8

 ### Change Description
 In .NET Framework 4.7.2 and earlier versions, when using a custom <xref:System.ComponentModel.DataAnnotations.ValidationAttribute?displayProperty=nameWithType>, the <xref:System.ComponentModel.DataAnnotations.ValidationContext.MemberName?displayProperty=nameWithType> property returns `null`.
-In .NET Framework 4.8, it returns member name.
+In .NET Framework 4.8, it returns the member name.

 ### Recommended Action